piclas-framework/piclas/docs/documentation/developerguide/compiler.md

-\hypertarget{compiler}{}

-# Compiler Options \label{chap:compiler_options}
+# Compiler Options

-is this chapter required? what should be the content? should not be just a list of compiler options
+Todo: scribed current compiler options and what their purpose is (what was encountered in the past in order for the options to be as they are now?)

 * Release: optimized with -O3 for execution runs
 * Debug: debugger options